eglpro/eglpro-model-us-exc/README.md

 eglpro-model-us-exc
 ===================

-EGLPRO Model for Governmental Public Resources Online, US Federal Executive Branch
+EGLPRO for Governmental Public Resources Published by US Federal Executive Departments

 See also: